joramvd/tfdecomp/README.txt

 This repository contains Matlab code for decomposing raw EEG data into time-frequency resolved data.

+Input is a cfg structure with ingredients, and a eegdat cell array of n conditions, each with a channel-time-trial matrix.

 The backbone of this analysis is wavelet decomposition.
 FFT is applied on both the raw data, as well as wavelets of several frequencies, and multiplication is done in the frequency domain, after which the inverse FFT is taken.
 This gives both power and phase estimates of frequency-specific activity over time.